PaddlePaddle/PaddleX/deploy/hps/README_en.md

 </tbody>
 </table>

-After run successfully, the packaged  will be stored in the `/output` directory.
+After run successfully, the packaged  will be stored in the `output` directory.

 ## 3. FAQ